AgateHQ/axate-developer-docs/docs/readme.md

 ## Integrating with Axate

 To get Axate to work on your site you need to add an Axate`bundle.js` script to your web templates.
-This is what causes the Axate tab to appear on your pages.
+This is what causes the green Axate wallet-tab to appear on your pages.

 This will dynamically create the relevant HTML, CSS & JS and inject this into your site - rendering the Axate wallet.